 much-suffering as I am - let my life leave me if I

 can see my possessions, slaves and great high-roofed house.

-We also catch a glimpse of the idea that human destiny is determined neither by humans nor by the gods, but by the fixed determination of Fate and/or the Fates, who spin a thread for each human being when s/he is born:
+The gods are mentioned as giving gifts and woes to men, but we also catch a glimpse of the idea that human destiny is determined neither by humans nor by the gods, but by the fixed determination of Fate and/or the Fates, who spin a thread for each human being when s/he is born:

 ....But then he

 shall suffer whatever Fate and the awesome spinners

 spun for him with their thread when his mother bore him.